 When it comes to searching for unclaimed property, however, the sites are mostly intuitive and easy to use.

-The process for searching unclaimed funds is easy too.
+The process for searching for unclaimed funds is easy too.

 Just start by clicking on the state(s) where you have ever lived below.

-Then you simply enter your name and you’ll be presented with a list of any uncliamed property in your name.
+Then you simply enter your name and you’ll be presented with a list of any unclaimed property in your name.